MicrosoftDocs/windows-itpro-docs/windows/configuration/lock-down-windows-10-to-specific-apps.md

 ## Configure a kiosk in Microsoft Intune

-To configure a kiosk in Microsoft Intune, see [Windows 10 and Windows Holographic for Business device settings to run as a dedicated kiosk using Intune](/intune/kiosk-settings).
-For explanations of the specific settings, see [Windows 10 and later device settings to run as a kiosk in Intune](/intune/kiosk-settings-windows).
+To configure a kiosk in Microsoft Intune, see [Windows client and Windows Holographic for Business device settings to run as a dedicated kiosk using Intune](/intune/kiosk-settings).
+For explanations of the specific settings, see [Windows client device settings to run as a kiosk in Intune](/intune/kiosk-settings-windows).

 <span id="provision" />